ikegami-yukino/python-tr/README.rst

 This module is a Python implementation of the tr algorithm.

+tr(string1, string2, source, option='')

 If not given option, then replace all characters in string1 with the character in the same position in string2.

 Following options are available:

+c
-    c   Replace all complemented characters in string1 with the character in the same position in string2. d   Delete all characters in string1.
+    Replace all complemented characters in string1 with the character in the same position in string2. d
+    Delete all characters in string1. s
-    s   Squeeze all characters in string1.
+    Squeeze all characters in string1. cs
-    cs  Squeeze all the characters in string2 besides "c" replacement. ds  Delete all characters in string1.
-Squeeze all characters in string2.
+    Squeeze all the characters in string2 besides "c" replacement. ds
+    Delete all characters in string1.
+Squeeze all characters in string2. cd
-    cd  Delete all complemented characters in string1.
+    Delete all complemented characters in string1.

 Params:
-    <unicode> string1
+ - <unicode> string1
-    <unicode> string2
+ - <unicode> string2
-    <unicode> source
+ - <unicode> source
-    <basestring> option
+ - <basestring> option
 Return:
-    <unicode> translated_source
+ - <unicode> translated_source

 Note
 ===========
-In Python2.x, the type of paramaters (string1, string2 and source) must be unicode.
+- If Python2.x, the type of paramaters (string1, string2 and source) must be unicode.
-In Python3.3 or later, the type of paramaters (string1, string2 and source) must be str.
+- If Python3.3 or later, the type of paramaters (string1, string2 and source) must be str.

 Example